©

 During June, cyclists, motorcyclists, car drivers and skiers will be able to reach the Col de l’Iseran from Val d’Isère, the only access to the Pisaillas glacier where summer skiing has been practiced since the late 1960s.
 The road on the Bonneval-sur-Arc side is also open to allow you to go for a ride on the Maurienne side.

-At the Pisaillas glacier this summer, you can ski between 3300 and 2725m of altitude until mid-July.
-The parking lot at the foot of the glacier is accessible from the Col de l’Iseran, there is the Cascade Restaurant as well as the ski pass sales point at the foot of the chairlift of the same name.
-On the top of the glacier are the Montets pickaxes (ski lifts) that lead to the highest point.
+At the Pisaillas Glacier, skiing takes place between 2,725 m and 3,197 m altitude.
+The parking area at the foot of the glacier is accessible via the Col de l’Iseran road.
+There, you will find the Cascade Restaurant as well as the ski pass sales point located at the base of the Cascade chairlift.
+Higher up on the glacier, the Montets drag lifts lead skiers to the highest point of the ski area.

 ⚠️ Warning, this information is subject to change depending on snow conditions.